adikulkarni0/pxdocs/content/operations/operate-other/operate-docker/stateful-applications/redis/_index.md

 aliases:
     - /install-with-other/docker/stateful-applications/redis/
 ---
-This page provides instructions for deploying Redis with Portworx on Kubernetes.
+This page provides instructions for deploying Redis with Portworx on Docker standalone.

 ### Create a storage volume for Redis